malikakarsh/enShroud/README.md

 ## Introduction

-A steganography tool to hide secret texts in white space.
+A steganography tool to hide secret texts in white space

 ## Usage: